The Most Revealing Oil and Gas Industry Statistics for 2023

 Still ravaged by the pandemic, the global economy has struggled to get back on its feet, while many of society’s most vulnerable are scrambling to simply put food on the table.
 In times of crisis, familiarizing yourself with the latest oil and gas industry statistics can raise awareness and give you a heads up about what’s to come.
 Read on to find out more.

-Statistics About the Oil and Gas Industry - Editor’s Choice:
+Key Oil and Gas Industry Statistics for 2023 - Editor’s Choice:

 - With 16.5 million barrels per day, the US was the biggest oil producer in 2020.